50X or Stex Exchange - Is a SCAM! Paid me for a call, be careful...

 Here is another story that I heard from another guy who was actually scammed for 50K:

-I lost $50 000 in fake online trading
+I lost $ 50,000 in fake online trading

 When I wanted to withdraw my money I was told I would need to pay taxes on my profits before I could access it.
 I was never warned about this but they insisted I needed to pay taxes before I could get my money back.
 After I asked for my money, my trades started to fail and my accumulated profits were starting to decrease.
-They pressured me to invest more so that I could reverse the situation by increasing my ‘trades volume’.
+They pressured me to invest more so that I could reverse the situation by increasing my ‘trade volume’.
 They said I would lose everything unless I invested more as an emergency.

 I feel very embarrassed by this scam — they were very convincing and professional.
-They stated I would be ‘kicked off the market’ because my trades were failing and I was reduced to three per cent of my initial investment but by that point I knew it was all fake.
+They stated I would be ‘kicked off the market’ because my trades were failing and I was reduced to three percent of my initial investment but by that point, I knew it was all fake.

 Signs this was a scam: